joycehan/strikingly-interview-test-instructions/README.md

 			2. "userId", "secret", "status" - explained in Response section of "Initite Game"
 			3. "data" - your results!
 				* "numberOfWordsTried" - the total number of words you tried in this game.
-				* "numberOfCorrectWord" - the total number of words you guess correctly
+				* "numberOfCorrectWords" - the total number of words you guess correctly
-				* "numberOfWrongGuess" - the total number of Wrong guess you have made.
+				* "numberOfWrongGuesses" - the total number of Wrong guess you have made.
 That is the "guessWord" you made but incorrect.
 				* "totalScore" - the total score is calculated.
 The higher the totalScore, the better results!
 					- totalScore = numberOfCorrectWord * 20 - numberOfWrongGuess.